William Ratterree, DVM, DACVIM, DACVR

 After working in Tampa, Florida as the staff oncologist for 2 years, Dr. Kosarek was a clinical assistant professor at the University of Georgia from 2006 – 2008.
 Dr. Kosarek moved back to Florida in 2009, where she held the position of an associate oncologist and intern director at Animal Cancer Care Clinic until March of 2016.

 When not treating her 4-legged patients with cancer, Dr. Kosarek enjoys spending time with her husband and their 10-year-old son.
-She also has 2 cats, Luke and Leia and a puppy Finn who manage to keep her busy!
+She also has 2 cats, Luke and Leia, and a puppy Finn who manages to keep her busy!
 She likes to stay healthy with pilates and cycling, but one of her favorite things to do with her son is birdwatching!

 - Bachelors of Science, University of Florida